-First thing you need to take into account is the fact – situation when data fits in memory and when it does not are very different.
-If you started from in-memory data size and expect gradual performance decrease as database size grows you may be surprised by serve drop in performance.
-This especially apples to index lookus and joins which we cover later.
-As everything usually slows down a lot once it does not fit in memory the good solution is to make sure your data fits in memory as good as possible.
-This could be done by data partitioning (ie old and rarely accessed data stored in different servers), multi-server partitioning to use combined memory and a lot of other technics which I should cover at some later time.
+First thing you need to take into account is fact; a situation when data fits in memory and when it does not are very different.
+If you started from in-memory data size and expect gradual performance decrease as the database size grows, you may be surprised by a severe drop in performance.
+This especially applies to index lookups and joins which we cover later.
+As everything usually slows down a lot once it does not fit in memory, the good solution is to make sure your data fits in memory as well as possible.
+This could be done by data partitioning (i.e. old and rarely accessed data stored in different servers), multi-server partitioning to use combined memory, and a lot of other techniques which I should cover at some later time.

-So you understand how much having data in memory changed things here is small example with numbers.
-If you have your data fully in memory you could perform over 300.000 of random lookups per second from single thread depending on system and table structure.
-Now if you data fully on disk (both data and index) you would need 2+ IOs to retrieve the row which means you get about 100 rows/sec.
-Note multiple drives do not really help a lot as we’re speaking about single thread/query here.
-So difference is 3.000 times!
-It might be a bit too much as there are few completely uncached workloads but 100+ times difference is quite frequent.
+So you understand how much having data in memory changes things, here is a small example with numbers.
+If you have your data fully in memory you could perform over 300,000 random lookups per second from a single thread, depending on system and table structure.
+Now if your data is fully on disk (both data and index) you would need 2+ IOs to retrieve the row – which means you get about 100 rows/sec.
+Note: multiple drives do not really help a lot as we’re speaking about single thread/query here.
+So the difference is 3,000x!
+It might be a bit too much as there are few completely uncached workloads, but 100+ times difference is quite frequent.

-What everyone knows about indexes is the fact they are good to speed up accesses to database.
-Some people would also remember if indexes are helpful or not depends on index selectivity – how large proportion of rows matches to particular index value or range.
-What is often forgotten about is – depending if workload is cached or not different selectivity might show benefit from using indexes.
-In fact even MySQL optimizer currently does not take it into account.
-For In memory workload index accesses might be faster even if 50% of rows are accessed, while for disk IO bound accessess we might be better of doing full table scan even if only few percent or rows are accessed.
+What everyone knows about indexes is the fact that they are good to speed up access to the database.
+Some people would also remember if indexes are helpful or not depends on index selectivity – how large the proportion of rows match to a particular index value or range.
+What is often forgotten about is, depending on if the workload is cached or not, different selectivity might show benefit from using indexes.
+In fact, even MySQL optimizer currently does not take it into account.
+For in-memory workload indexes, access might be faster even if 50% of rows are accessed, while for disk IO bound access we might be better off doing a full table scan even if only a few percent or rows are accessed.

-Lets do some computations again.
-Consider table which has 100 byte rows.
-With decent SCSI drive we can get 100MB/sec read speed which gives us about 1.000.000 rows per second for fully sequential access, jam packed rows – quite possible scenario for MyISAM tables.
-Now if we take the same hard drive for fully IO bound workload it will be able to provide just 100 row lookups by index pr second.
-The difference is 10.000 times for our worse case scenario.
-It might be not that bad in practice but again it is not hard to reach 100 times difference.
+Let’s do some computations again.
+Consider a table which has 100-byte rows.
+With decent SCSI drives, we can get 100MB/sec read speed which gives us about 1,000,000 rows per second for fully sequential access, with jam-packed rows – quite possibly a scenario for MyISAM tables.
+Now if we take the same hard drive for a fully IO-bound workload, it will be able to provide just 100 row lookups by index per second.
+The difference is 10,000 times for our worst-case scenario.
+It might be not that bad in practice, but again, it is not hard to reach 100 times difference.

 mysql> select count(pad) from large;